hannabekish/Hanna_Bekish_Automation/README.md

 - googleCloud package contains PageObjects for task 3;
 - HelloWebDriver.java file contains test for task 1;
 - PastebinTests.java file contains test for task 2;
-- GoogleCloudTests.java file contains test for checking Google Cloud search for calculator;
+- GoogleCloudTests.java file contains test for checking Google Cloud search for calculator and redirecting to it;